revanth83/revanth83.github.io/_posts/2026-04-17-dml-vs-bayesian-uplift-criteo.md

 ## 19. Final takeaways

-This notebook ends up making a more useful point than a simple “Bayesian vs DML” contest.
+This analysis leads to a more useful conclusion than a simple “Bayesian vs DML” comparison.

-The two methods are solving different parts of the same business problem.
+The two approaches address different parts of the same decision problem.

-### What the results say here
+### Interpreting the results

-- **Decile 9** is the cleanest success case: DML ranked it highest, and the Bayesian layer strongly confirmed that it has real positive uplift.
+- **Decile 9** is the clearest success case: DML ranked it highest, and the Bayesian layer confirms strong positive uplift with high confidence.
-- The rest of the DML ranking is much less compelling once uncertainty is introduced.
+- The rest of the DML ranking becomes less compelling once uncertainty is introduced.
-- **Decile 8** and **decile 7** looked attractive on the DML side, but Bayesian validation does not support confident action there.
+- **Decile 8 and decile 7** appear attractive under DML, but Bayesian validation does not support confident action.
-- **Decile 0** is the most interesting segment in the notebook: DML ranked it worst, while Bayesian modeling estimates positive uplift with near certainty in the sampled data.
+- **Decile 0** is the most interesting segment: DML ranked it worst, while Bayesian modeling estimates positive uplift with near certainty in the sampled data.

-That means the Bayesian layer is not just “adding uncertainty” in the abstract.
-It is materially changing the deployment conversation.
+This shows that the Bayesian layer is not just “adding uncertainty” in the abstract—it materially changes how decisions should be made.

-Instead of treating the DML ranking as a finished answer, I now have a more realistic segmentation:
+Rather than treating the DML ranking as a final answer, this leads to a more actionable segmentation:

 1. **Deploy with confidence** → decile 9
-2. **Investigate because the disagreement is too important to ignore** → decile 0
+2. **Investigate disagreements** → decile 0
-3. **Treat as weak / low-priority for now** → most other deciles
+3. **Deprioritize for now** → remaining deciles

-### My practical conclusion
+---

+## Practical conclusion

-I would not deploy the raw DML ranking as-is.
+The raw DML ranking should not be deployed as-is.

-I would use:
+A more robust approach is:

 - **DML** to generate candidate uplift segments
-- **Bayesian validation** to determine which of those segments are credible, which are weak, and which deserve deeper investigation
+- **Bayesian validation** to determine which segments are credible, which are weak, and which require deeper investigation

-That is the main lesson from this notebook:
+The key takeaway is:

-> point estimates are useful for discovery, but uncertainty is what makes a ranking deployable.
+> Point estimates are useful for discovery, but uncertainty is what makes a ranking deployable.